vigneshavm/Interview-questions/angular.md

 * Introduced in **Angular 14** to simplify module management.
-- Standalone components are Angular’s move toward a simpler, more modular architecture by removing the need for NgModules, making development faster and apps more tree-shakable.”
+- Standalone components are Angular’s move toward a simpler, **more modular architecture - removing  need for NgModules**, making development faster and apps more tree-shakable.”
 * Components declared with `standalone: true` **don’t require being declared inside an NgModule**.
 * They can directly import other standalone components, directives, and pipes.